Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ## Raw Layer - Incrementally Process
 Duration: 15

-During this step we will incrementally process through the data, loading it into the persistent tables in the raw layer utilizing the impacted partitions that were identified in the prior step.
+In this section we will incrementally process the data and load it into the persistent tables in the Raw layer by utilizing the impacted partitions that were identified in the prior step.

 ![img](assets/raw_layer_incremental_processing.png)